rossillingworth/tesb-rt-se/examples/camel/jaxws-jms/README.txt

   * From the command line, run:
 > cd war ; mvn jetty:run

-3.3) From within the TIF OSGi container command line, run:
+3.3) From within the TESB OSGi container command line, run:

 Start the broker if not already started:

-karaf@tif> features:install activemq-spring
+karaf@trun> features:install activemq-spring
-karaf@tif> activemq:create-broker
+karaf@trun> activemq:create-broker

-Install and start the demo server bundle: karaf@tif> features:install tif-example-jaxws-jms
+Install and start the demo server bundle: karaf@trun> features:install talend-camel-example-jaxws-jms

 (Make sure you've first installed the examples features repository as described in the parent README.)